erinzhangyj/Legal-Word2Vec/README.md

 ![PCA](https://i.imgur.com/AANy3fY.png)

 A Gaussian KDE overlay is superimposed on the scatterplot to enhance visualisation of density distributions.
-<br>*N.B. text annotations has been removed to enhance visualisation.*
+<br>*N.B. text annotations have been removed to enhance visualisation.*
 ![KDE](https://i.imgur.com/8cx98h7.png)